-This Sunday (7 June), Christians across Scotland will join together in prayer at 7pm in response to the COVID-19 pandemic.
-This week, 14 Christian churches and organisations across the country, including the Church of Scotland, ...
+This Sunday (5 July), Christians across Scotland will once again join together in prayer at 7pm in response to the COVID-19 pandemic.
+Acting in unity as they have throughout the health crisis, 14 churches and